 - Supported databases:

 - PostgreSQL 9.0 or later.

-- MySQL 5.0 or later.
+- o MySQL 5.0 or later.

-These are the earliest versions of PostgreSQL and MySQL that you can use to store action queues.
-If you want to use the same database server to store training data, review the database requirements in the section Introduction, on page 38, because a later version might be required.
+TIP: These are the earliest versions of PostgreSQL and MySQL that you can use to store action queues.
+If you want to use the same database server to store training data, review the database requirements in the section Supported External Databases, on page 41, because a later version might be required.